 Now that the cheezapalooza known as Super Bowl Sunday is behind us, let’s get back to those healthy goals we had for ourselves, shall we?
 I’ll ease you back into it slowly with some yummy candied walnuts to sweeten the deal.

-Healthy Carrot Salad with Lemon Honey Dijon Dressing
+Healthy Carrot Salad with Lemony Honey Dijon Dressing

 As written recipe yields one giant salad or two side dish-sized salads.
 Feel free to double, triple, or quadruple to feed your crew.

-Healthy Carrot Salad with Lemon Honey Dijon Dressing
+Healthy Carrot Salad with Lemony Honey Dijon Dressing

 This healthy carrot salad is spiralized and served atop a bed of mixed greens with juicy raisins, crisp candied walnuts, and a lemony homemade dressing.
 It's delicious!

-Recipe yields one large salad or two side-dish sized salads, ready for facepantage!
+Recipe yields 2-4 side-dish sized salads, ready for facepantage!

 - 3 jumbo carrots